mahirxspencer/All-songs-of-your-favorite-artist/README.md

 Create a new API client:
 Click on the "New API Client" button.
 Fill out the required information:
-App Name (e.g., "Song Lyrics Project")
+App Name and
-App Website URL (you can use a placeholder if needed).
+App Website URL (you can use a placeholder if needed, e.g. https://example.com).

 Generate the access token:
 After saving your new API client, you'll see a "Client ID" and "Client Secret".